Do Everyday Things with Free to Smile in Mind!

 Attend a Fundraiser

 If you prefer to attend – rather than organize – parties with heart, check our website and Facebook page often!
-We like a party as much as the next person so we have as many as we can—from beer dinners to golf outings to an exclusive gala event at The Party Barn at The Wexner Residence, you can have your pick, from low key and laid back to all out memorable!
+We like a party as much as the next person so we have as many as we can—from beer dinners to golf outings to an exclusive gala events you can have your pick, from low key and laid back to all out memorable!

 Make sure to check upcoming events to find out about fundraisers our supporters host as well!
 If we know about it, we will make sure you do, too!